tonylixu/ldap/ldif/README.md

 organization object class allows twenty-one optional  elds that provide more detailed information about the organization, such as postalAddress, telephoneNumber, and location.

+## Define Organizational Units
+There are many ways of structuring LDAP OUs, two of them are prominent.
+### Directory as Organizational Chart
+The LDAP directory should be structured to represent the organizational chart.
+For example, if the orgnization has three main units—Accounting, Human Resources (HR), and Information Technology (IT)—then you should have three OUs.

+This way, the directory will server as a tool for understanding how organization is structured.
+Organizational relationships between people or records in the directory will be more easily ascertained.
+For example, a glance at the record (or just the DN) of uid=Marvin,ou=Accounting,dc=tomosolutions,dc=com, and you will know that Marvin works in the Accounting department.

+But this structure has three things to consider:
+* First, while organizational structures change—sometimes too frequently—relocating
+DNs within the directory is not an easy task.
+* Second, If user records are spread throughout the directory tree, then applications will need to be smart enough to search all over the tree for user records.
+* A third consideration has to do with what other sorts of information you want to store in your directory.
+If you are using the directory primarily as a tool for modeling the organizational chart, then this particular method of structuring the directory will be ideal for you.
+You can track employees, assets ( eet vehicles, computers, and so on), and other resources within the directory, and locate their position in the organization.
+But if the main purpose of the directory is to create a directory of users of IT services, then this structure will be less than ideal, requiring applications to do much more work to locate users